 Whitewater Rafting on The Ocoee River: offers big closely spaced rapids which makes it one of the most popular whitewater rivers in the nation.
 No other river in the East offers the degree of challenge, variety, and consistent water flow that is found here.
 It has been named one of the 10 best whitewater rivers in the country by Canoe Magazine.
 Minimum 10 years, weight must be between 70-250 lbs.
 Approximately 25 miles from Murphy, NC.

 Ocoee River Basin Canopy Tour: is the only treetop and deep woods canopy experience in the Ocoee Region.
 Zip 50 feet above a bold mountain stream as you wind your way through the trees and enjoy the scene from a birds-eye-view.

-Mountain Waters National Scenic Byway: wide variety of adventure on this 61.3 mile drive that winds through southern Appalachian hardwood forest, two spectacular river gorges, and rural countryside.
+Mountain Waters National Scenic Byway: a wide variety of adventure on this 61.3-mile drive that winds through southern Appalachian hardwood forest, two spectacular river gorges, and rural countryside.
 The winding road parallels the river's most rugged course and offers scenic views of the river and waterfalls.

 Appalachian Trail: is a 2,175-mile long public footpath.
 From Maine's Mount Katahdin and Georgia's Springer Mountain, this footpath traverses scenic, wooded, pastoral, wild and culturally resonant lands through 14 of the eastern United States.
 Access to the southern end of the Trail is within an hour from Murphy, NC.

-Mountain Wake Cable Park: located off Highway 76 right outside Hiawassee on beautiful Lake Chatuge. rystal clear water, warm sunny weather and gorgeous mountain scenery.
+Mountain Wake Cable Park: located off Highway 76 right outside Hiawassee on beautiful Lake Chatuge. crystal clear water, warm sunny weather, and gorgeous mountain scenery.